Policies and procedures

 9.16.1 General 4-H Camp Supervision and Training Guidelines

-• Adult Chaperones (paid staff and approved adult and youth volunteers) have the responsibility to provide adequate supervision and a safe environment for 4-H Campers throughout the duration of the 4-H Camp experience.
+- Adult Overnight Volunteers (paid staff and approved adult and youth volunteers) have the responsibility to provide adequate supervision and a safe environment for 4-H Campers throughout the duration of the 4-H Camp experience.

-• Volunteer Adult Chaperones must be approved through the normal Indiana 4-H Volunteer application and screening procedures.
-Placement of volunteers in these roles is the responsibility of the 4-H Youth Development Extension Educator.
+- Adult Overnight Volunteers must be approved through the normal Indiana 4-H Volunteer process as described in section 11 and must be approved in 4-H Online as a 4-H Volunteer with a primary assigned volunteer role.
+Placement of volunteers in these roles is the responsibility of the 4-H Youth Development Extension Educator and will be documented by executing an Overnight Volunteer Role Description in addition to their primary assigned volunteer role.

-• Prior to serving in a voluntary role at 4-H Camp as overnight chaperone/counselor, Adult and Youth Volunteers will have completed the Minors Safety Training related to the Operating Procedures for Programs with Minors university policy.
+- Prior to serving in a voluntary role at 4-H Camp as overnight volunteer/counselor, Adult Overnight Volunteers and Youth Volunteers will have completed the all required University and State volunteer training and any training required by the camp director.

-• All Adult Chaperones (salaried and volunteers) and 4-H Camp Counselors should also follow the modesty guidelines outlined below.
+- All Adult Overnight Volunteers (salaried and volunteers) and 4-H Camp Counselors should also follow the modesty guidelines outlined below.

 9.16.2 Housing of Adult Chaperones, 4-H Camp Counselors and 4-H Campers